-April - May 2023 - Public and Local Officials to review and provide comments & feedback
+April - May 2023 - Public and Local Officials to review and provide comments & feedback.

-Mid-May 2023 - Revised Draft Master Plan to be reviewed for final review
+May - July 2023 - Revised Draft Master Plan to be revised for final review.

-June 2023 - Board to approve final Master Plan
+July 2023 - Board to approve final Master Plan

 At a later date, the Board will discuss a preferred route for Phase 1.
-The Board will also have discussions with Catawba Island Township Trustees regarding the preferred route.
+The Board may also have discussions with Catawba Island Township Trustees regarding the preferred route.